 BSP Phases 3 & 4; the Master Class and the 5 Day Intensive are only taught by Dr David Grand himself.

-Brainspotting trainings DO NOT provide basic training in trauma informed therapy or basic counselling skills.
+Brainspotting training DOES NOT provide basic training in trauma-informed therapy or basic counselling skills.

 Safety is a basic and necessary requirement for learning.
 It is the responsibility of the BSP trainer and assistant/s to establish and maintain a feeling of the safety within the group so that learning can occur.

-The BSP Training team presumes participants have a mature level of interpersonal competency, good communication skills, a working knowledge of counselling frameworks, and sufficient self-regulation skills to manage their own needs while attending the course.
+The BSP Training team presumes participants have a mature level of interpersonal competency, good communication skills and a working knowledge of counselling frameworks, and sufficient self-regulation skills to manage their own needs while attending the course.

 - The safety of all trainers, assisting staff and participants are paramount at all times.